HomeDirectoriesThe Green Deception: When Business Listings Lie About Being Eco-Friendly

 4. Proactively address regulatory concerns before more stringent measures are imposed

-The Indigenous Business Directory from Indigenous Services Canada provides an excellent model of how directories can verify specific claims while remaining inclusive, using a detailed verification process that maintains accessibility.
+The Indigenous Business Directory from Indigenous Services Canada is a good model of how a directory can verify specific claims while staying inclusive, using a detailed process that keeps access open.

 1. Implement a Green Claim Classification System: Categorize environmental claims based on their specificity and verification level, making it easier for consumers to evaluate them.